KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 ## README

-It's good to create a well-documentented README for your packages.
+It's good to create a well-documented README for your packages.
 You can get inspired by checking documentation for:

 - [`@knapsack-pro/core` readme](https://github.com/KnapsackPro/knapsack-pro-core-js#knapsack-procore)
 - [`@knapsack-pro/jest` readme](https://github.com/KnapsackPro/knapsack-pro-jest#knapsack-projest)